FocusMiah/skills-communicate-using-markdown/index.md

-Added an image, added a header
+Added an image, added a header, added javascript code